reese/blog/content/thoughts/field-notes-from-a-quarter-life-crisis.md

 around the globe for a bit.
 Physical distance is a good thing in moments like these.
-It's partially related to that balance of the known and unknown; travel forces me to be in new postures, to do something different, but traveling solo offers me a lot of flexibility into exactly how that happens, granting you the freedom to adjust and navigate as things change.
+It's partially related to that balance of the known and unknown; travel forces me to be in new postures, to do something different, but traveling solo offers me a lot of flexibility into exactly how that happens, granting me the freedom to adjust however feels best.

 The travel has been fun and all, but the greater consequences have come from packing light.
 I've lived for 4 months now out of a backpack, sleeping on shitty hostel mattresses, and eating mostly convenience store food.
 Living with so little makes you pay attention to just how much each extraneous thing weighs on you.
-And then I reflect back on the rest of my life .
-My house, all my books, the art and decorations and just _stuff_ that fills those rooms, what purpose do these all serve to me?
+And from here I reflect back on the rest of my life.
+My house, my books, the art and decorations and just _stuff_ that fills those rooms -- what purpose do these all serve to me?
 Some of them are undoubtedly good and are things I cherish, but I'm also forced to recognize the costs (monetary or otherwise) that holding on to them has.

-A healthy amount of asceticism has also seeped into my relationship with technology.
+That healthy bit of asceticism has also seeped into my relationship with technology.
 That same attenuation to the costs of every marginal interaction has meant becoming hypersensitive to the state of technology today.

-To put it more
-simply: I hate my phone now.
+To put it more simply: I hate my phone now.
 I already disliked my phone before, at least intellectually, but now I have a sort of gutteral disgust whenever I catch myself scrolling social media.
 Cutting down on my screen time became less of a chore, something that I _should_ do, and more like an assertion of self-determination.

 With the reclaiming of my attention also came this insatiable desire to _work_.